guitarvydas/guitarvydas.github.io/_posts/2022-03-20-ė - Concurrent Lambdas.md

 The reason for this is bigotry.

-Assembler and C programmers *thought* that Lisp (and dynamic languages) wasn't "as good" as C and assembler, so, they built part-of-lisp in raw assembler and C, the hard way.
-Self-flagellation.
+Assembler and C programmers *thought* that Lisp and other dynamic languages weren't "as good" as C and assembler, so, they built part-of-lisp in raw assembler and C, the hard way, in an act of self-flagellation.

 I suggest that we put concurrency directly into first-class functions and closures and get rid of Operating Systems.